 Diversification is the golden rule of investing.

-When experts talk about diversity, it means buying into multiple investment products, each offering different yields and risks, rather than sinking all your money into one company’s stock or one sector of the market.
+When experts talk about diversification, it means investing in uncorrelated investment products, each offering different yields and risks, rather than sinking all your money into one company's stock or one sector of the market.

 The benefits of diversification are in minimizing risk without severely damaging your potential for profit.
 But what does this mean practically?